-First: Choose the Best Pumpkin
+How to Choose the Best Pumpkin for Cooking

 When selecting your gourd, look for a small pumpkin with a deep orange hue and few or no green spots or blemishes.
 You want to pick “pie pumpkins” or “sugar pumpkins.”
 (They might also be called Cinderella pumpkins, Lumina pumpkins or peanut pumpkins at your grocery store.)
 These guys are smaller and sweeter than the larger and stringier “carving pumpkins” typically used for jack-o’-lanterns.
 For reference, a five-pound pumpkin will yield about two cups of puree.

 If you’re not planning on cooking your pumpkin right away, store it in a cool space (around 50°F to 65°F), where it should last a couple of weeks.
 When you’re ready for pie, you have two options: You can either bake or boil your pumpkin.